SolardiaX/AWS-Serverless-VideoConverter/README.md

 * **Bucket**

   The name of bucket which the task’s source video file(s) in.
-This attribute is *MANDATORY*.
+This attribute is *REQUIRED*.

 * **Key**

-  The single s3 object key of the source video.
+  The s3 object key of the source video.
+If the key string ends with '`/`', will be using as a directory to look up objects in.

   This attribute is optional, if you don’t use it, just remove the whole entry.